 Additional Resources for Recognizing Social Workers

-- NASW New York State Chapter, Celebrate Social Work Month: Last year, the New York state chapter of NASW published profiles of individuals involved in social work in their communities, including students and seasoned social workers.
+- NASW New York State Chapter, Celebrate Social Work Month: In past years, the New York State chapter of NASW has published profiles of individuals involved in social work in their communities, including students and seasoned social workers.

 - NASW Foundation, NASW Chapters: This link provides more information about the NASW Foundation, including its support of local chapters and its program of charitable giving.

-- NASW, National Awards: The NASW website has more information about the NASW and NASW Foundation awards, including last year’s winners and how to submit nominations for the next award cycle.
+- NASW, NASW and NASW Foundation Awards: The NASW website has more information about the NASW and NASW Foundation awards, including last year’s winners and how to submit nominations for the next awards cycle.

 How Social Workers Support Each Other

-Social work can be a challenging and stressful career, particularly during the COVID-19 pandemic.
-The Global Social Service Workforce Alliance urges social workers to prioritize their own health and well-being during the crisis.
+Social work can be a challenging and stressful career, requiring self-care strategies and techniques to sustain a long and healthy career while avoiding burnout or compassion fatigue.
 During Social Work Month, workers should take time to support themselves and their colleagues in the field.

 Self-Care for Social Workers